trailofbits/sienna-locomotive/vmfuzz/autoit_lib/README.md

 The same user script is run, but the behavior is changed thanks to the library.
 Examples of changes:
 - ```Run_fuzz()``` launches the binary only on normal runs (and does nothing for the other runs)
-- Several sleep() are added, otherwise, the original script would be too fast for slow runs (such as under wingdb)
+- Several sleep() are added, otherwise, the original script would be too fast for slow runs (such as under windbg)